tarikkocar/linked-lists/README.md

 # Linked List in JavaScript

-Singly linked list implementation in JavaScript.
+Singly linked list implementation in JavaScript as part of The Odin Project curriculum.
 Includes manual tests.

 ## Methods